 Words are like swords; they can pierce even the hardest heart.

 You can never take back the words once they’ve been said.
 Show respect for each other in the best way you can.

 Respect each other’s values and know when to remain silent.
 Respect each other’s boundaries and privacy; know where to draw the line.

 It may be a bit difficult to pray with your spouse when you’re both brooding and keeping malice with each other.

 The best you can do at this stage is to pray for your spouse.

 Commit him into God’s hands; it is only God who sees deep into our hearts and knows the battles we face both physically and spiritually.

-Remember to say a word or two about your partner to God every day; it could go a really long way.
+Remember to say a word or two about your partner to God every day; it could go a really long way in mending your relationship.